FelixYuHengYang/CEE4530/Final Project/Group_5_Final_Project.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/FelixYuHengYang/CEE4530/master/Final%20Project/Images/flocculator.jpg" alt="PH vs Dimensionless Hydraulic Residence Time"/>
 </p>
-<p align="center">Figure 4: Flocculator with tee that combines flow on the left side </p>
+<p align="center">Figure 4: Flocculator with tee that combines the flow on the left side </p>

 ####Sand Column
 Three sets of experiments were ran, two with homogenous sand grain size, and one with two sand grain sizes.
 The first two had sand bed depths of 20 cm and 15 cm.
 The heterogenous mixture had 15 cm of fine grain sand, and 5 cm of coarse grain sand.